elatov/elatov.github.io/_posts/2012-10-09-installing-mediatomb-on-freebsd-9-and-connecting-to-it-with-xbmc-from-a-fedora-17-os.md

     pass in on em0 proto { tcp udp } from any to any port 49152

-Since I didn&#8217;t have a firewall on my FreeBSD machine, I didn&#8217;t have to set that up.
+Since I didn't have a firewall on my FreeBSD machine, I didn't have to set that up.
 Next I needed to open up the necessary ports on my laptop, which was running Fedora 17.
 I shut down the my firewall:

     [elatov@klaptop ~]$ sudo service iptables stop
     Redirecting to /bin/systemctl stop  iptables.service